Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction

-\paragraph{Why GRPO for Routing.} We adopt Group-Relative Policy Optimization (GRPO) to further refine the router after KL-ST initialization for two key reasons.

-First, compared to PPO-style methods, GRPO does not rely on a learned value function.
-This property is particularly desirable in long-horizon agentic tasks with sparse rewards, where value estimation is often noisy.
-By using relative returns within a trajectory group, GRPO provides a low-variance advantage signal leading to more stable optimization.

-Second, GRPO operates at the trajectory level and directly optimizes task-level outcomes, which is complementary to the step-level supervision provided by KL-ST. While KL-ST identifies precision-sensitive decision steps based on behavioral divergence, GRPO adjusts routing decisions based on their global impact on task success and inference cost.
-This orthogonality allows the router to benefit from both fine-grained step-level signals and end-to-end task-level optimization, hence consistently improved performance--cost trade-offs.
+\paragraph{Why RL Refinement.} KL-ST provides a stable initialization but optimizes a local surrogate: whether each step is precision-sensitive.
+Our deployment objective is instead trajectory-level task success under a latency budget, where routing decisions interact across the full episode.
+We therefore refine the router with GRPO, which optimizes the trajectory-level return in Equation~(\ref{eq:return}) without learning a separate value function, making it suitable for sparse, long-horizon agentic rewards.

-\paragraph{Group-Based Trajectory Sampling.} Starting from the KL-ST initialized router, we sample groups of trajectories by interacting with the environment.
-For each task instance, we generate a group of $K$ trajectories $\{\tau^{(1)}, \dots, \tau^{(K)}\}$ under the current router policy $\pi_\theta$.
-Within each trajectory, the router selects the inference precision at every decision step, and the corresponding language model generates the action executed in the environment.
+\paragraph{Group-Based Trajectory Sampling.} Starting from the KL-ST router, we sample a group of $G$ trajectories $\{\tau^{(1)},\dots,\tau^{(G)}\}$ for each task under the current policy $\pi_\theta$.
+At each decision step, the router selects the inference precision, and the corresponding LLM generates the environment action.

-Each trajectory $\tau^{(i)}$ yields a task-level return $R(\tau^{(i)})$, which reflects task success and incorporate a penalty for high-precision usage, consistent with the objective defined in Equation~(\ref{eq:return}).
+\paragraph{Latency-Based Reward.} Each trajectory $\tau^{(i)}$ yields a return that combines task success with a latency-based cost penalty: